geoffreyp/OptimisationAlbumPhoto/README.md

  - Required : the name of the evaluation function
  - Required : the name of the algorithm
  - Required : the number of execution
- - Required : the number of iteration for ILS algorithm, use 0 for other algorithm
+ - Required : the number of iteration for ILS algorithm (**the parameter is only use with ILS, it is ignored for others but required so use 0 for Hill Climber for example**)
  - Optional : boolean to use debug mode

 ``` ~$ ./execute.sh <evaluation_function> <algorithm> <nb_of_execution> <nb_of_ILS_iteration> <debug_mode> ```